makai281/nmtpy/README.md

 - `nmt-train`: Main training loop
 - `nmt-translate`: The utility which does the beam-search and translation generation.
 - `nmt-build-dict`: The utility to create vocabulary files (.pkl) from corpora.
+- `nmt-coco-metrics`: Evaluates a translation file with multiple references using BLEU1-4, METEOR, CIDEr and ROUGE.

 ## Preprocessing